 A revised program for plotting crater counts and determining surface ages.
 The software plots isochrons in cumulative, differential, R-plot and Hartmann presentations, and makes isochron fits to both cumulative and differential data.
 Hartmann-style piecewise production functions may also be used.

-The software requires installation of the free IDL virtual machine (IDL 8.6.1. or previous versions), and runs on all common platforms.
+The software requires installation of the free IDL virtual machine (IDL 8.7 or newer versions), and runs on all common platforms.

 • Join cratersoftware mailing list for occasional emails about updates to the software